chuckleplant/blog/_posts/2018-07-23-google-photos-geotag.md

 I loaded the JSON and created a custom `Location` class which just registered the GPS info and the timestamp.
 I converted the timestamps to seconds when loading them.
 I also defined some operators to be able to sort and search the locations list.

+> *Update:* The current implementation omits altitude because I only cared for the 2D map.
+I will update the script to include as much GPS information as possible.

 ~~~ python
 #
 # Note I construct directly from the JSON dictionary